Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Last year UNESCO granted the villagers $15,000 for safeguarding the historic landscape, but because the extension to the separation wall will cut off part of the irrigation network, the integrity of the terraces "will be totally dismantled," a UNESCO official said.

 Meanwhile the shortage of fuel going to Gaza has become more severe.
 Israel held up an emergency shipment of fuel from Qatar for two months, forcing the tanker to remain docked in Egypt until early April.
-Dirar Abu Sisi, the skilled engineer who was able to keep Gaza's one functioning power plant running, was kidnapped by Israeli agents in Ukraine more than a year ago (see May/June 2011 Washington Report, p.
+Dirar Abu Sisi, the skilled engineer who was able to keep Gaza's one functioning power plant running, was kidnapped by Israeli agents in Ukraine more than a year ago (see May/June 2011 Washington Report on Middle East Affairs, p.
 18) and remains in solitary confinement, for reasons Israel has never announced.

 Food supplies remain limited not only by border restrictions but as a result of Israeli military attacks.
 Gaza fishermen are restricted to staying within three miles of the coast and are constantly harassed by Israeli gunboats.
 Three years ago air strikes destroyed Gaza's main food warehouse and a large chicken ranch.
 In response to the shooting of an Israeli soldier in early June, Israeli forces launched several days of air strikes that flattened a dairy factory and a large poultry and cattle farm as well as several homes.
 Thirteen people were wounded, two of whom died.